bezzlab/mzIdentMLVisualiser/README.md

 **Note:** You need to restart server to reflect the changes.

-## How to use
+## How to use visualisation plugin

 Users *MUST* login to the server in order to use visualisation functionality.
 This visualisation is enabled only for mzIdentML files(.mzid file format).
-You can select visualisation menu by click on the visualisation button:
+You can select visualisation menu by click on the visualisation button of the data file from the history panel:

 <img src="sampleFiles/snapshots/menu.png" alt="menu"  width="248" height="333"/>